Charles Mitchell (colonial administrator)

-Sir Charles Bullen Hugh Mitchell GCMG (1836 – 7 December 1899) was a lieutenant-colonel in the Royal Marines, before joining the Colonial Service, in which he served in British Honduras, British Guiana, Natal.
-He then served as Governor of Fiji, of the British Colony of Natal & Zululand (1881–1882), and of the Straits Settlements (1 February 1894 to 7 December 1899).
+Sir Charles Bullen Hugh Mitchell GCMG (1836 – 7 December 1899) was a British Royal Marines officer and colonial administrator.
+As the latter, he served in British Honduras, British Guiana, Natal.
+He then served as Governor of Fiji, of the British Colony of Natal & Zululand, and of the Straits Settlements.

 Career

 Military

 Mitchell attended the Royal Naval School and joined the Royal Marines in 1852.
 He served with them in the Baltic campaigns from 1854 to 1856.
 He retired from the marines in 1878 as a lieutenant-colonel.

 Civil career

 Mitchell begin his colonial career as Colonial Secretary of British Honduras in July 1868.
 He also administrated the Government in 1870, 1874 and 1876.

 Mitchell was the Receiver General in British Guiana in 1877 and followed by Colonial Secretary of Natal in November 1877.
 He was the Acting Governor of Natal in 1881, 1882 and 1885–1886.

 Mitchell was the Governor of Fiji between 1887 and 1888.

 Mitchell administered the Government of Natal and Zululand in 1889 and was eventually appointed as the Governor in the October of the same year.

 Mitchell was the Governor of the Straits Settlement between 1894 and 1899.